 Analysis of Trust Relationships

-- Read Trusts You Might Have Missed by Will Schroeder for a quick primer on domain trusts in Windows Active Directory networks.
+- Read A Guide to Attacking Domain Trusts by Will Schroeder.
+This is the ultimate red teamer’s reference to this topic.
 You’ll really want to go through all of Will’s blog to understand this topic fully.
 He posts a lot about domain trusts and user hunting.
 Too much for me to keep up with here.

 - Read Derivative Local Admin by Justin Warner.
 This post discusses how you may understand and chain trust relationships (e.g., Bob is an admin on X, Joe is logged onto X, Joe is a domain admin) to elevate privileges in a network or attack a desired target.